 When feature values for the subject and the predicate are compatible, unification is possible.

-Conceptual problem: these approaches do not reflect the basic asymmetry in agreement - φ-features are inherent only to some nodes (xNPs).
+Conceptual problem: these approaches do not reflect the basic asymmetry in agreement - φ -features are inherent only to some nodes (NPs).

-Implementational problem: gender confusion (and other feature mismatches) are predicted to be impossible:
+Implementational problem: mixed agreement is predicted to be impossible: